emre-kocyigit/webscraping/README.md

 - os

 ## inputs
-- Your own URL list in list data structure.
+- Your own URLs in a list.
 - A folder name.

 ## output